Xzotl42/arm5e-compendia/README.md

 This step demands a little technical knowledge but offers more possibilities and control

-- Install git and node version 18+
+- Install node version 18+

+Optionally:

+- Install git
 - Have a github account
 - Fork the repository
 - Check out the repository locally `git clone git@github.com:<MY_USERNAME>/arm5e-compendia.git`

 Check [here](https://gist.github.com/Chaser324/ce0505fbed06b947d962) for more information on GIT usage in that context

+#### Installing

 In a terminal, go the directory of the project and install all dependencies (ie: Foundry CLI)

 ```
 npm install
 ```

-#### unpacked directory
+#### Unpacked documents repository

-This directory contains all the documents of all the compendia of the module.
+The "unpacked" directory contains all the documents of all the compendia of the module.
 One file in json format per document, one subfolder per compendium.

-#### scripts directory
+You could edit them by hand, but don't unless you know what you are doing.

+#### Packing the file into Foundry VTT databases

 Warning: For convenience you can have the repository directly in the modules folder but do run those scripts when a world is open in Foundry!

 At that stage, the module is not usable as there is no compendium.

 ```shell
 npm run pack
 ```

 The command above will generate compendium files for Foundry V10 and V11 based on the content of the unpacked directory.

 You can then load Foundry and edit as you wish.

+#### Unpacking the databases to json files

-After editing, close the world and run
+After editing, close the world and run (V11 only)

 ```shell
 npm run unpack
 ```

 It will create or update files in the unpacked folder based on your changes.

 ## Contributing